Part of the Fractional Leadership series

 How to Evaluate a Fractional VP of Product

 Score fractional VP of Product candidates on 5 criteria before you hire.
-A practical framework with red flags and benchmarks.
+Red flags, benchmarks, and a 25-point framework from 12+ engagements.

 Key Takeaways